Olympia – Delphi | Three Days Tour

 Notes

-- Admission to Monasteries and churches visited on our tours is not allowed to gentlemen wearing shorts and ladies wearing trousers, shorts, short skirts or blouses not covering the shoulders.
+- Admission to Monasteries and churches visited on our tours is not allowed to gentlemen wearing shorts and ladies wearing trousers, shorts, short skirts, or blouses not cover the shoulders.

-In order to forward us your reservation request and for further information and assistance, please, contact us at info@greecetours.com or fill the following form.
+In order to forward your reservation request and for further information and assistance, please contact us at info@greecetours.com or fill out the following form.

 GreeceTours.com – Seretis Travel Ike.